zishan2321/zishan2321/README.md

 - 👋 Hi, I’m @zishan2321
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning sql
-- 💞️ I’m looking to collaborate on
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 zishan2321/zishan2321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.